Naver: Naver NOW

 Naver NOW (formerly Naver TV) is a video streaming and sharing platform that primarily offers web dramas distributed by Naver.
 Naver NOW replaced the Naver TV mobile app, while Naver TV continues to serve as a web portal.

 Naver Pay

 In June 2015, Naver launched its own payment service, Naver Pay, which allows mobile payment service and online checkout.
 It is Naver's second mobile payment service after Line Pay.
 Naver Pay is the most widely used mobile payment service in South Korea.

+Naver Plus Membership

+Naver Plus Membership (N+ Membership; 네이버 플러스 멤버십, N+멤버십) is Naver's paid subscription service launched in June 2020.
+Its most significant feature is that upon paying a monthly or annual subscription fee, users receive up to 4% additional points (totaling up to 5%) on top of the basic 1% points earned when making payments via Naver Pay for Naver Shopping, reservations, travel, etc. In addition to shopping benefits, it features a customized structure that allows users to select and use one desired service each month from a variety of digital content benefits, such as Netflix (Ad Standard), Naver Webtoon Cookies, and TVING.
+Recently, it has been continuously expanding the scope of benefits across commerce by closely linking with the 'Naver Plus Store' to fully provide membership-exclusive 'Naver Delivery' free shipping and free returns and exchanges.

 Naver Mail

 Naver Mail (네이버 메일) is an email service available to all Naver users.
 Each user is provided with up to 5GB of storage.

 Naver News

 Naver News (네이버 뉴스) is a news aggregator operated by Naver since 2000.
 The website co-founded a committee with Daum News to evaluate news presses for the service in 2015, but it was indefinitely shut down in 2023 after allegations of biased audit.
 It also runs Naver Enter, a subdivision focusing on entertainment news.